Chart / Charts / 3D Charts

 chart.LightModel.SetPredefinedLightModel(ENPredefinedLightModel.ShinyTopLeft);

-The above code will create a light model with a single point light source.
+The above code creates a light model with a single point light source.
 You can create your own light source configuration by adding one or more light sources to the light model's LightSources collection.
 The following code shows how to add a point light source to the scene and modify its Ambient, Diffuse and Specular colors:

 C#